 - 1. The TL ensures that the documents relating to the ES assessment and management of the Project provide adequate, accurate and up to date information regarding the potential risks and impacts of the Project, and the agreed mitigation measures. - 2.
-The AESS summarizes in the PAD material information relating to the assessment and management of the ES risks and impacts of the Project, including: - a. key features of the Project and any Associated Facilities; - b. the potential ES risks and impacts; - c. the reasons for the ESRC; - d. the type of ES assessment conducted, and the tools used; - e. any information required pursuant to paragraph 49 of the ES Policy; - f. any potential risks and impacts that require specific attention, including those addressed by ESS2-ESS9; - g. key mitigation measures and actions; - h. the feasibility of the proposed measures and actions, and the risks associated with implementation; - i. the Borrower's institutional capacity and any measures to strengthen such capacity during Project implementation; - j. details of consultations with stakeholders, including project-affected parties, including the issues raised and how they have been taken into account;
+The AESS summarizes in the PAD material information relating to the assessment and management of the ES risks and impacts of the Project, including: - a. key features of the Project and any Associated Facilities; - b. the potential ES risks and impacts; - c. the reasons for the ESRC; - d. the type of ES assessment conducted, and the tools used; - e. any information required pursuant to paragraph 49 of the Environmental and Social Policy; - f. any potential risks and impacts that require specific attention, including those addressed by ESS2-ESS9; - g. key mitigation measures and actions; - h. the feasibility of the proposed measures and actions, and the risks associated with implementation; - i. the Borrower's institutional capacity and any measures to strengthen such capacity during Project implementation; - j. details of consultations with stakeholders, including project-affected parties, including the issues raised and how they have been taken into account; - k. institutional arrangements, timetable, budget, including adequate and timely provision of counterpart funds, and performance monitoring indicators; - I. monitoring arrangements, and the various monitoring reports that need to be submitted by the Borrower;

-- k. institutional arrangements, timetable, budget, including adequate and timely provision of counterpart funds, and performance monitoring indicators; - I. monitoring arrangements, and the various monitoring reports that need to be submitted by the Borrower; - m. details of the ES requirements of the legal agreement, including the ESCP, including the timeframe and manner agreed with the Borrower for implementation of relevant measures and actions; and - n. details of the ES representations, conditions and covenants. - 3.
-The TL includes an updated ESRS and ESCP as attachments to the PAD.
+- m. details of the ES requirements of the legal agreement, including the ESCP, including the timeframe and manner agreed with the Borrower for implementation of relevant measures and actions; and - n. details of the ES representations, conditions and covenants.